-REFERENCE TO AN OTHER MATTER- USE OF THE AUDITOR'S REPORT
+REFERENCE TO AN OTHER MATTER- USE OF THE AUDI-TOR'S REPORT

-Our auditor's report must always be read together with the audited consolidated financial statements and the audited group management report as well as the assured ESEF documents.
-The consolidated financial statements and the group management report converted to the ESEF format - including the versions to be filed in the company register - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and do not take their place.
-In particular, the "Report on the Assurance on the Electronic Rendering of the Consolidated Financial Statements and the Group Management Report Prepared for Publication Purposes in Accordance with § 317 Abs.
+Our auditor's report must always be read together with the audited annual financial statements and the audited management report as well as the assured ESEF documents.
+The annual financial statements and the management report converted to the ESEF format - including the versions to be filed in the company register - are merely electronic renderings of the audited annual financial statements and the audited management report and do not take their place.
+In particular, the "Report on the Assurance on the Electronic Rendering of the Annual Financial Statements and the Management Report Prepared for Publication Purposes in Accordance with § 317 Abs.
 3a HGB" and our assurance opinion contained therein are to be used solely together with the assured ESEF documents made available in electronic form.